- 1 Introduction

 If you’re running Windows and want to unpack an add-on to have a look at the code, you can use 7-Zip.
 I believe the built-in Windows archive utility can unpack

-.xpi files also, though you may have to change the extension to
+.xpi files also, though you may have to add the

 Automatic add-on updates